Soccer-Euro-France surge into contention in final straight

 Blanc's main concern may be the left flank, where Franck Ribery has been struggling to reproduce the form that made him an undisputed starter at Bayern Munich.

-Up front, Blanc will be hoping that Karim Benzema will carry his Real Madrid form into the Euro finals and he will also have, in Montpellier's Olivier Giroud, an in-form striker who finished as the top scorer in Ligue 1 with 21 goals.
+Up front, Blanc will be hoping that Karim Benzema will carry his Real Madrid form into the Euro finals.

+He will also have, in Montpellier's Olivier Giroud, the Ligue 1 top scorer with 20 goals, and Olympique Marseille's Loic Remy, a couple of decent alternatives.

 Despite the positives though, France's qualification for the finals was not without its worries.